leozusa/visier-tableau-basic-auth/README.md

 Visier Data Connector API for Data Exports provides a http interface with Basic Authentication that the [Web Data Connector](https://tableau.github.io/webdataconnector/docs/) doesn't support, so this should work as a bridge between both

+> **Disclaimer:** This current version is now deprecated as Tableau has moved to a different method for connecting to external data, as described [here](https://help.tableau.com/current/api/webdataconnector/en-us/index.html).
+I'll provide an updated version based on this new method.
+>
+> Additionally, note that Visier has created a connector with limited availability: https://docs.visier.com/developer/Studio/data/data%20connectors/tableau/tableau-connector.htm

 ## How to use

 1. Start a new WDC connection in Tableau Desktop 2019.4 or higher and enter: [https://visier-tableau-basic-auth.herokuapp.com/](https://visier-tableau-basic-auth.herokuapp.com/)